 On Thursday, July 26, Isak Kvam, CURE's summer intern, led his last Immersions with Isak canoe and kayak outing.
-This summer program has been popular with CURE members.
-“It was met with large success by the community as he led residents onto local rivers for canoe/kayak trips every Thursday,” stated the CURE weekly newsletter.
+Kvam, a Granite Falls native, began his internship with CURE in the middle of May.